jonastirona/SportSense/README.md

 # SportSense
-SportSense is a web-based platform designed to process and analyze sports data in real-time.
+SportSense is a web-based platform designed to process and analyze nba games in real-time.